What are the benefits of Montessori Practical Life activities?

 Recently, I posted an article on a social media site that I had written on how to set up a dishwashing station for a child.
 While, most of the feedback I received was positive, some responses were along the lines of, “Kids have the rest of their childhoods to learn how to wash dishes.“, and “Let them just be little.”
 It occurred to me that the aims of Montessori Practical Life activities are not clear to many people.
 There is solid reasoning behind Practical Life activities being an integral part of Montessori and other preschool programs.

-What life skills can I teach my toddler?
+What Practical Life activities can I do with my toddler?